 The South Australian Living Artists (SALA) Festival is an annual, month-long festival that celebrates the work of South Australian visual artists alive today.
 Every August, artists participate by putting on an exhibition of work (or holding an arts event like an artist talk, workshop, or forum), and venues participate by hosting artists’ work or associated events.
 SALA Festival is an open access festival, meaning that all artists are welcome to participate regardless of age or level of experience.

-In 2021, SALA will accept registrations of online events (such as online exhibitions, video artist talks, virtual studio tours) and physical exhibitions that comply with State Government restrictions around physical distancing.
+In 2021, SALA will accept registrations of physical exhibitions that comply with State Government restrictions & online events (such as online exhibitions, video artist talks, virtual studio tours).
 All events are organised independently, then registered under the ‘umbrella’ of SALA.
 This is done by completing a registration form on the SALA website once all event details have been confirmed.
 Only one registration form needs to be submitted per event.

-Registrations for SALA 2021 will open in 2021 on a date to be advised.
+Registrations for SALA 2021 will open Monday, 1 March 2021.
 Sign up to our mailing list for updates.

 Frequently Asked Questions